Irish Gap Year Partners

-Liquid Therapy is an award winning Not for Profit Foundation, specialising in bringing young people facing physical, mental, emotional and behavioural challenges into the ocean environment.
+Liquid Therapy is an award winning Not for Profit Foundation, specialising in bringing young people with additional needs into the ocean environment.
 Through water, play and surf therapy Liquid Therapy encourages each individual to enjoy and reach their aquatic potential!

-Irish Gap Year students will be involved in a number of volunteering afternoon sessions with Liquid Therapy.
+Students on our Adventure & Leadership Program will work with the expert team at Liquid Therapy, receiving training and mentoring to facilitate an afterschool program with Liquid Therapy students.
 This will involve taking the kids into the ocean to swim, surf and play on a one on one basis.

 Foróige is the leading youth organisation in Ireland and has been working with young people since 1952.
 The purpose is to enable young people to involve themselves consciously and actively in their development and in the development of society.